woozyking/blog/source/_posts/2023-06-23-Natural-Language-to-JSON-GPT-before-after-0613.md

 ## TL;DR

-- We leveraged OpenAI's June 13 update to make our web app navigational assistant ("Copilot") **5x faster and 20x cheaper**.
+- We leveraged OpenAI's June 13 update to make our web app navigational assistant ("RiskPilot") **5x faster and 20x cheaper**.
 - While OpenAI stepped in the right direction with the _Function Calling_ feature, we proved it has room to improve still.

 ![table](https://github.com/RiskThinking/work-samples/assets/2837532/0d7a2764-d81b-42f4-aa0d-db3706352472)

 ## Intro

-At [RiskThinking.AI](https://riskthinking.ai/), we initiated a project back in April to leverage OpenAI's GPT model to build a navigational assistant (dubbed "Copilot") for our web app.
-At the time, `gpt-4-0314` was the only viable model since `gpt-3.5-turbo-0301` doesn't have system steerability.
+At [RiskThinking.AI](https://riskthinking.ai/), we initiated a project back in April to leverage OpenAI's GPT model to build a navigational assistant (dubbed "RiskPilot") for our web app.
+At the time, `gpt-4-0314` was the only viable model since `gpt-3.5-turbo-0301` doesn't have "system steerability" (the ability to guide the conversation towards a specific subject or goal.)

 The workflow is fairly simple:
 <!-- more -->
 ![flow](https://github.com/RiskThinking/work-samples/assets/2837532/2d9e7355-53e7-4807-8e6b-e50d7cfb42e4)

-Our "Copilot" takes a user query such as “Toronto”, and a web app view states `scope`:
+Our "RiskPilot" takes a user query such as “Toronto”, and a web app view states `scope`:
 ```js
 {
   viewState: {